Cavity Dental Filling

 Indirect Fillings

-Sometimes, a patient may not have enough tooth structure to support a filling and if the tooth is not so damaged that a dental crown is required, an indirect filling may be used.
-Indirect fillings are very similar to composite fillings (tooth colored fillings) but they are made in the lab and require only two dental appointments to be placed.
+Sometimes, a patient may not have enough tooth structure to support a filling, and if the tooth is not so damaged that a dental crown is required, an indirect filling may be used.
+Indirect fillings are very similar to composite fillings (tooth-colored fillings).
+Still, they are made in the lab and require only two dental appointments to be placed.

-Inlays are very similar to dental fillings but the entire dental works lie within bumps on the upper surface of the tooth.
+Indirect fillings for cavities in front teeth come in 2 types: inlays and onlays.
+Inlays are similar to dental fillings, but the entire dental works lie within bumps on the tooth’s upper surface.

-Onlays, on the other hand, are more like partial crowns and are more extensive than inlays.
+Onlays, however, are more like partial crowns and are more extensive than inlays.
 Onlays cover one or more bumps.

-Indirect fillings are more durable and last longer than the conventional dental fillings – about 30 years.
-Indirect fillings can be made of gold, porcelain, or tooth-colored composite resin.
-However, inlays and onlays also weaken the tooth structure, though not as much as traditional dental fillings.
+Indirect fillings are more durable and last longer than conventional dental fillings – about 30 years.
+Indirect fillings can be gold, porcelain, or tooth-colored composite resin.
+However, inlays and onlays weaken the tooth structure, unlike traditional dental fillings.

-Contact Dentist Open On Saturday today to learn more about dental fillings and to find out if you need dental filling.
+Contact Dentist Open On Saturday today to learn more about dental fillings and determine if you need dental fillings.

 PATIENT TESTIMONIALS